H/T: Grammar requires less brainpower than falsificative sapienthood

 See also H/T: Toxin resistant hybridization to human intelligence for a possible explanation of evolution across the gap between grammar and critical thought despite the evolutionarily disadvantageous increase in nutrient cost with bigger brains.

-Testable on Earth
+Predictions testable on Earth

 This H/T predicts that syntactically correct grammar is not a sufficient condition for the ability to distinguish reductio ad absurdums from straw men or false beliefs.
 It predicts a minimum discrimination coefficient required for independent identification of reductio ad absurdum that is higher than that required for syntactic language.
 It therefore predicts that some (possibly exclusively future) stages of Artificial Intelligence (AI) research and design should produce AIs that can generate formally correct grammar, but are still incapable of reliably distinguishing reductio ad absurdums as a category.
 If this prediction is correct, AI that is capable of correct grammar will be invented before AI that is capable of the scientific method.

 The H/T also predicts the current existence of biological brains that can generate formally correct grammar but lack the true intelligentness to distinguish reductio ad absurdums.
 These may exist in the form of children, mild retardation, brain connectivity defects that bear some resemblance to retards but is faster and pass as average or above average on IQ tests, and early stages of dementia that conceal the more obvious early symptoms by memory training.